Custom gate implementations#

 QuantumOp#

-Quantum gates are represented by QuantumOp
+Quantum gates are represented by QuantumOp data classes, containing the required

-defines number of locus components the operation acts on.
+QuantumOp.arity defines number of locus components the operation acts on.
 For example,

-the PRX operation (Phased X Rotation) is a single-qubit operation, so its arity is 1, whereas the CZ (Controlled-Z) gate
+the prx operation (Phased X Rotation) is a single-qubit operation, so its arity is 1, whereas the cz (Controlled-Z) gate

 acts on two qubits, having arity 2.
 Arity 0 has a special meaning that the operation in question can act on any number

-of components (for example Barrier
+of components (for example measure or barrier).

-defines whether the effect of the quantum operation
+The attribute QuantumOp.symmetric defines whether the effect of the quantum operation

 is symmetric with respect to changing the order of its locus components.
 As an example, the CZ gate is a symmetric